Blast Futures Exchange

 1. Sort request data params by alphabetical order

-2. Create a message string by appending data params keys in the format "key1=value1key2=value2key3=value3"
+2. Create a message string by appending data param keys in the format "key1=value1key2=value2key3=value3"

-4. Get the payload hash by taking the hash of message string using SHA256 encoding.
+4. Get the payload hash by taking the hash of the message string using SHA256 encoding.

 5. Signature is '0x'+HEX(HMAC_SHA256(secret, payload_hash))